 Use School Finder to identify potential programs that fit your desired field, credential level and delivery method (online, on-campus, blended, co-op, etc.).

-Review the list of transfer credit information by partner institution and/or program name.
+Review the list of established transfer credit opportunities by partner institution and/or program name.

-• If there is an opportunity in place for your desired program/school, ask your program head for updates and details about the transfer credit opportunity.
-Some transfer credits options require a minimum grade point average (GPA) to receive block credit.
+• If there is a transfer credit opportunity in place for your desired program/school, ask your program head for details.
+Some transfer credit opportunities require a minimum grade point average (GPA) to receive block credit.

-All institutions asses transfer credit for individual applicants, even without a transfer agreement with Sask Polytech.
+All institutions asses transfer credit for individual applicants, even without an established transfer credit opportunity with Sask Polytech.

 1. Go to the institution’s home page and type transfer credit in the search bar.